James Graham, 1st Marquess of Montrose: Wars of the Three Kingdoms

 The king signed a warrant for his Marquessate and appointed Montrose Lord Lieutenant of Scotland, both in 1644.
 A year later in 1645, the king commissioned him captain general.
 His military campaigns were fought quickly and used the element of surprise to overcome his opponents even when sometimes dauntingly outnumbered.
 At one point, Montrose dressed himself as the groom of the Earl of Leven and travelled away from Carlisle, and the eventual capture of his party, in disguise with "two followers, four sorry horses, little money and no baggage".

 Highlanders had never before been known to combine, but Montrose knew that many of the West Highland clans, who were largely Catholic, detested Argyll and his Campbell clansmen, and none more so than the MacDonalds who with many of the other clans rallied to his summons.
 The Royalist allied Irish Confederates sent 2000 disciplined Irish soldiers led by Alasdair MacColla across the sea to assist him.
 The Irish proved to be formidable fighters.

 In two campaigns, distinguished by rapidity of movement, he met and defeated his opponents in six battles.
 At Tippermuir and Aberdeen he routed Covenanting levies; at Inverlochy he crushed the Campbells, at Auldearn, Alford and Kilsyth his victories were obtained over well-led and disciplined armies.

 The fiery enthusiasm of the Gordons and other clans often carried the day, but Montrose relied more upon the disciplined infantry from Ireland.
-His strategy at Inverlochy, and his tactics at Aberdeen, Auldearn and Kilsyth furnished models of the military art, but above all his daring and constancy marked him out as one of the greatest soldiers of the war.
+His strategy at Inverlochy, and his tactics at Aberdeen, Auldearn and Kilsyth furnished models of the military art, but above all his daring and constancy marked him out as one of the great soldiers of his time.
 His career of victory was crowned by the great Battle of Kilsyth on 15 August 1645.
 Such was the extent of his military fame that King Louis XIV offered him the position of Marshal of France.